PeCatch-Artifact/PeCatch-Artifact/README.md

-# The Code and Results for ICSE 2025 Artifact Evaluation
+# The Code and Results for ASPLOS 2025 Artifact Evaluation

-Paper: How My Gas Fees Are Wasted: Understanding Real-world Gas Issues in Solidity Programs
+Paper: How to Save My Gas Fees: Understanding and Detecting Real-World Gas Issues in Solidity Programs

 This document is to help users reproduce the results we reported in our submission.
 It contains the following descriptions: